-UMUC does not grant or deny deferment requests; any deferments are at the sole discretion of the lender.
-UMUC processes deferment forms, certifying your official dates of enrollment.
-If you are not enrolled in the current term (fall, spring, or summer), you are reported as having withdrawn, regardless of whether or not you plan to enroll or have already enrolled in a future term.
+UMGC does not grant or deny deferment requests; any deferments are at the sole discretion of the lender.
+UMGC processes deferment forms, certifying your official dates of enrollment.
+If you are not enrolled in the current term (fall, spring, or summer), you are reported as having withdrawn, regardless of whether you plan to enroll or have already enrolled in a future term.

-If you have William D. Ford Federal Direct Loans and wish to apply for a deferment, you must complete the In-School Deferment Request (available at umuc.edu/finaidforms) and mail it to UMUC, 3501 University Boulevard East, Adelphi, MD 20783, Attn: Registrar Student Services.
+If you have William D. Ford Federal Direct Loans and wish to apply for a deferment, you must complete the In-School Deferment Request (available at umgc.edu/finaidforms) and mail it to UMGC, Student Records-Outgoing Transcripts, 3501 University Boulevard East, Adelphi, MD 20783.

-You should be aware of both your lender's deadlines for receiving deferment requests and UMUC's reporting schedule to avoid having deferment forms processed and forwarded to the lenders before enrollment data has been reported.
+You should be aware of both your lender's deadlines for receiving deferment requests and UMGC's reporting schedule to avoid having deferment forms processed and forwarded to the lenders before enrollment data has been reported.